SupeRuier/awesome-active-learning/README.md

 Except the research papers, we also include many real-world applications of AL in this repository.
 The open-source software resources and the information of relevant scholars are listed.

+**We assume the readers already have the basic knowledge of active learning.**

 *(I can't ensure this summary covers all the representative works and ideas.
 So if you have any comments and recommendations, pls let me know.)*